Taylor Swift’s Eras: Her Artistic Evolution

 This era is characterized by vintage cars and dresses, hats, straight hair, the iconic red scarf, and potent, regretful heartbreak.

-On the Eras Tour, Taylor performs I Knew You Were Trouble and All Too Well [10-minute version] in the Red set.
+On the Eras Tour, Taylor performed I Knew You Were Trouble and All Too Well [10-minute version] in the Red set.
 Her costumes include ever-changing 22 t-shirts and the 22 hat, as well as glittery red and black sequin bodysuits and coats.

 5.1989 Era